iwr-wasteless/iwr/README.md

 these bins would incentivize excess consumption, or collecting biomass from forest to put in their own green waste bin, both of which would be perverse behaviours and outcomes.
+Others benefit from

-Have a weight machine built-in to garbage trucks, while others benefit from the resources collected in them, so any cost to use these bins, if any, should be discounted to account for such external benefits.
+the resources collected in these bins, so any cost to use these bins, if any, should be discounted to account for such external benefits.

 The truck follows a route,